Powered by Google TranslateTranslate

 ACT Policing recognises the importance of training members to understand and identify the effects that cultural differences can have on relations with our community.

-ACT Policing officers all receive cultural training to ensure police remain culturally aware and cognisant of potential cultural barriers when engaging with the Aboriginal and Torres Strait Islander community.
+ACT police officers all receive cultural training to ensure police remain culturally aware and cognisant of potential cultural barriers when engaging with First Nations communities.

-In consultation with Elders, ACT Policing has developed a specific training course to better understand local cultural barriers and services available for Aboriginal and Torres Strait Islander peoples.
-Officers learn about the history and nature of the local communities, how to communicate with the community, appropriate terminology and police and cultural protocols when attending local sites of significance.
+In consultation with Elders, ACT Policing has developed a specific training course to better understand local cultural barriers and services available for First Nations peoples.
+Officers learn about the history and nature of the local communities, how to better communicate with First Nations people and the appropriate terminology and cultural protocols in place, when attending local sites of significance.

 Partnerships

-A number of external agencies work closely with ACT Policing and offer services to the Aboriginal and Torres Strait Islander Community.
+A number of external agencies work closely with ACT Policing and offer services to the First Nations community.

 Aboriginal and Torres Strait Islander Elected Body